Pomax/are-we-flying/docs/index.md

 #### Updating our server

-Now that we have an interface to work with, let's add that into our server:
+And now that we have an interface to work with, let's replace our `123` response with an _actual_ response in our server:

 ```javascript
 ...